-- a manufacturer to test whether usability requirements have been met and/or to provide evidence of the ease of operation of a product for marketing purposes, or - a potential corporate purchaser or test organization to compare alternative products.
+- a manufacturer to test whether usability requirements have been met and/or to provide evidence of the ease of installation of a product for marketing purposes, or - a potential corporate purchaser or test organization to compare alternative products.

-EXAMPLE A manufacturer wants to demonstrate that a videorecorder is very easy to program.
-A representative sample of 50 people who have purchased a videorecorder with the intention of programming it to record programmes are recruited.
-They are selected to be representative in age and education of owners of different brands of videorecorder (as these are expected to be the major factors that influence ease of operation).
-Each session is expected to take a total of 15 min to 20 min, and two videorecorders are set up with televisions for programming.
-Each person is asked to program the videorecorder to record a specified programme in a TV magazine.
-It is expected that most people will use the published code for the programme, but direct programming of the channel and time is also acceptable.
-The test result is given as the measured success rate together with a confidence interval.
-To be 95 % confident that 80 % of the user population can program the videorecorder, 45 of the 50 people tested will have to be successful.
+EXAMPLE A manufacturer wants to demonstrate that a multi-function home printer and copier is very easy to install.
+A sample of 50 people who own a printer/copier at home and who are representative in age, education and ownership of different brands (as these are expected to be the major factors that influence ease of installation) are recruited.
+Testing takes place on one day.
+Each session is expected to take a total of 10 min to 30 min, and five kits are available.
+The printer/copier is returned to its default settings on completion of each test and repackaged as it would be received by the consumer.
+Users are taken from a pool in a waiting room.
+Each person is asked to install the printer/copier and print and copy a test page.
+The test result is given as the measured success rate together with a confidence interval, and the median task time together with a confidence interval.
+To be 95 % confident that 80 % of the user population can successfully install the printer/copier, 45 of the 50 people tested will have to be successful.

-NOTE 2 ISO/TS 20282-2 specifies a similar test method for walk-up-and-use products, and ISO/PAS 20282-4 specifies a similar method for the ease of installation of consumer products.
+ISO/TS 20282-2 specifies a similar test method for ease of operation of walk-up-and-use products, and ISO/PAS 20282-3 specifies a similar method for the ease of operation of consumer products.